NithilaSaravanan/LogReg-NavBay-scratch/README.md

 # Implementing Logistic Regression and Naive Bayes from scratch
 The primary motive of this project is to understand the crux of two major classification algorithms - Logistic Regression and Naive Bayes.
-These two algorithms were employed on four different datasets.
+These two algorithms were employed on four different UCI datasets.
 - It is important to pre-process data in order to get accurate results
 - Small alpha will not assist in attaining the optimum but